rde1988/ML-models-for-prediction-of-surfactin-titer-produced-by-Bacillus-subtilis/README.md

 ## Notebooks

-1. MVLSR-Ridge regression model training and validation using nested LOOCV
+1. MVLSR-Ridge regression model training and validation using nested LOOCV (MVLSR_Ridge.ipynb)
-2. SVR model training and validation using nested LOOCV
+2. SVR model training and validation using nested LOOCV (SVR.ipnyb)
-3. RF model training and validation using nested LOOCV
+3. RF model training and validation using nested LOOCV (RF.ipnyb)
-4. GPR model training and validation using nested LOOCV, generation of 2D and 3D mean response surface plots, optimization of the surfactin titer using a metaheuristic optimizer
+4. GPR model training and validation using nested LOOCV, optimization of the surfactin titer using a metaheuristic optimizer, GPR mean, and prediction of standard deviation on futuristic sample points (GPR.ipnyb)